jfrog/gitlab-templates/README.md

 ### Setting the JFrog Platform Connection Details
 Set the connection details to your JFrog Platform as [GitLab CI/CD variables](https://docs.gitlab.com/ee/ci/variables/) by using one of the following variables combinations:

-1. JF_URL - Annonymous access (no authentication)
+1. JF_URL - Anonymous access (no authentication)
 2. JF_URL + JF_USER + JF_PASSWORD  - Basic authentication
 3. JF_URL + JF_ACCESS_TOKEN  - Authentication with JFrog Access Token.
-NOTE: If using the container registry, a username is also required when using this option.
+NOTE: When using the container registry, a username is also required when using this option.

 ### Adding the setup-jfrog Script in Your Pipeline
-The templates included in this repository already have the setup-jfrog script included as follows.
+The templates included in this repository already have the setup-jfrog script included as follows:

 ```yaml
 include: